abdulrahman-haroon/abdulrahman-haroon/README.md

 ## I'm a Software Engineer Student, Developer, and Programming Enthusiast!

-- 🔭 I’m currently working on a building bug tracking tool named as Optimus Bug Tracker!
+- 🔭 I’m currently working on building a bug tracking tool named as Optimus Bug Tracker!
+- 🌐 The website I am working on is https://optimusbt.azurewebsites.net/
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 Goal: Learn more about development.
+- 🥅 Goal: Learn more about development in regards to web or andriod.
 - 📫 How to reach me: abdulrahman.haroonr@gmail.com
-- 🌐 The website I am working on is https://optimusbt.azurewebsites.net/

 ### Connect with me:

 [<img align="left" alt="abdul-rahman-haroon | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]